Upper Bukit Timah factory murders: Cases of the prosecution and defence

-A schoolgirl named Goh Bee Wah (吴美华 (Wú Měihuá)) also appeared as a witness during the trial, and at the time of the murders, she was living nearby the factory.
+A schoolgirl named Goh Bee Wah (吴美华 (Wú Měihuá, Gô͘ Bí-hôa)) also appeared as a witness during the trial, and at the time of the murders, she was living nearby the factory.
 Goh testified that while she was at home, she heard screams and shouts for help coming from the factory and recognized the screams as those of Kan Sze Hing, who was Goh's neighbour.
 Goh said that she heard three knocks coming from her window, and as she peered out, she saw a gravely injured Kan having bloodstains on her chest and hand, and Kan died while she collapsed outside Goh's house after knocking on the window, and it led to Goh contacting the police.
 Another witness, a labourer named S Kathamuthu, also testified that he witnessed both Kee and Liew entering the factory while he was cleaning the factory drains, and he later saw Kee throwing a bloodstained shirt onto a plank.
 Upon this sighting, Kathamuthu went into the factory and found Leung's body lying in a pool of blood, and this prompted him to inform Goh's father, who was his employer, and he also witnessed Kan's body lying at Goh's house as he reached the place.
 Both Kathamuthu and Goh had appeared in the preliminary hearing to give their evidence before the trial, which was essentially the same as their claims in court.

 The prosecution's stand was that both Kee and Liew had entered the factory with an intent to commit armed robbery and had murdered both Leung Fung and Kan Sze Hing to avoid leaving behind witnesses for the robbery, and based on the youths' confessions, Liew was the one stabbing Kan to death while Kee was the one who killed Leung.
 However, Liew and Kee denied that they committed the murders during the trial, and argued that their confessions were made involuntarily.
 One of them, Liew, alleged that he was handcuffed to a chair overnight before making these statements under duress.
 In the end, the trial court ruled that the statements were to be admitted as evidence after finding that both accused had made the statements voluntarily.